Non-local finite-depth circuits for constructing SPT states and quantum cellular automata: Unified construction of symmetric -local circuits for QCA

 The main ideas which lead to this result are the following.
-Given a QCA $Q$ acting in $d$ spatial dimensions, we start with the known fact that $Q\otimes Q^{-1}$ can be realized by an FDQC \cite{Arrighi2011,Farrelly2020}.
+Given a QCA $Q$ acting in $d$ spatial dimensions, we start with the known fact that $Q\otimes Q^{-1}$ acting on two copies of a system can be realized by an FDQC \cite{Arrighi2011,Farrelly2020}.
 By truncating this FDQC to a finite region of space, we obtain a $k$-local circuit acting on a single conjoined system.
 On one half of this system, the circuit acts like $Q$, while on the other half, it acts like $Q^{-1}$.
-We then show that $Q^{-1}$ is equivalent to the spatial inversion of $Q$ in one direction, which we denote as $\bar{Q}$, up to a finite-depth circuit consisting of $(d-1)$-dimensional QCA.
+We then show that $Q^{-1}$ is equivalent to the spatial inversion of $Q$ in one direction, which we denote as $\bar{Q}$, up to a circuit of $(d-1)$-dimensional QCA that can be applied in two parallel layers.
 The action of $Q$ on one half and $\bar{Q}$ on the other is nothing more than $Q$ applied to a periodic system.
 An inductive argument then concludes that $Q$ can be implemented as a \fdqck.
 This idea is demonstrated in Fig.~\ref{fig:shift_qca} for the simple example of the shift QCA.
-In this case, the second part of the argument is not needed as $\bar{Q}$ is already equal to $Q^{-1}$.
+In this case, the second part of the argument is not needed as $\bar{Q}$ is already equal to $Q^{-1}$. {We work out three explicit examples of the general construction, including the shift QCA, in Appendix \ref{sec:qca_ex}.}